dibalokechanda/dibalokechanda.github.io/_posts/2023-08-28-latent-variable-model-blog.md

 Latent variable models defines a distribution over observations $x$ by using a latent variable $z$.
-Now there are $5$ separate distributions associated with a LVM.
+There are $5$ separate distributions associated with a LVM.

 - $p(x,z)$ : Joint distribution of observation $x$ and latent variable $z$
 - $p(z)$ : Prior distribution of latent variable $z$